gabraganca/guia-hdp/README.md

    * [Armazene os dados de uma relação no Pig em uma pasta no HDFS](#armazene-os-dados-de-uma-rela%C3%A7%C3%A3o-no-pig-em-uma-pasta-no-hdfs)
    * [Armazene os dados de uma relação no Pig em uma tabela do Hive](#armazene-os-dados-de-uma-rela%C3%A7%C3%A3o-no-pig-em-uma-tabela-do-hive)
    * Ordene a saída de uma relação do Pig
-   * Remove the duplicate tuples of a Pig relation
+   * Remove as tuplas duplicadas de uma relação do Pig
    * Specify the number of reduce tasks for a Pig MapReduce job
    * Join two datasets using Pig
    * Perform a replicated join using Pig